rclone/rclone/MANUAL.md

 Chunker included in rclone releases up to `v1.54` can sometimes fail to detect metadata produced by recent versions of rclone.
 We recommend users to keep rclone up-to-date to avoid data corruption.

+Changing `transactions` is dangerous and requires explicit migration.

 ### Standard Options